torognes/swarm/README.md

 ### linearization ###

-Amplicons written on two lines are easier to manipulate (one line for the fasta header, one line for the sequence):
+Amplicons written on two lines are easier to manipulate: one line for the fasta header, one line for the sequence (tested with GNU Awk 4.0.1).

 ```
 awk 'NR==1 {print ; next} {printf /^>/ ? "\n"$0"\n" : $1} END {print}' amplicons.fasta > amplicons_linearized.fasta